 - An applicant who has attained the recommended score has satisfied the Graduate School’s ELP requirement.

 - An admitted applicant below the recommended score will be required to satisfactorily complete 1 to 3 UW Academic English Program (AEP) courses to fulfill the ELP requirement.
-Students enrolled in AEP courses will pay additional fees.

 - Students are expected to register for any required AEP classes beginning their first quarter.